Nautilloid/bloggy/content/dvwa/XSS DOM/index.md

 draft: false
 tags: ["Caido", "XXS", "Web"]
 categories: ["Hacking"]
+description: "A practical guide to exploiting DOM-based Cross-Site Scripting (XSS) vulnerabilities in DVWA.
+Learn how attackers manipulate the Document Object Model to execute malicious scripts, steal cookies, and bypass input validation.
+Includes hands-on payloads, real-world examples, and tips for detection and prevention."
 ---

 This attack takes advantage of the Document Object Model(DOM).
 Manipulating the URL to insert script or change parameters for the attack.